marventures/github-user-search-app/README.md

 - Styling React App with styled-components
 - Creating a Form component in React
+- Creating a controlled component in React
 - Handling form submission
-- Managing state within a component using UseStateHook
+- Managing state within a component using UseState Hook
-- Handling sideeffects using useEffect Hook
+- Handling side-effects using useEffect Hook
+- Fetching GitHub Users API using async/await and Fetch API
 - Creating a light-dark theme switcher using ContextAPI and styled-components' ThemeProvider
 - Formatting date using Internationalization API

 ### Useful resources

 - [React Docs (useEffect) ](https://beta.reactjs.org/apis/react/useEffect#useeffect) - This helped me for handling side-effects in React.
 - [React Docs (useContext)](https://beta.reactjs.org/apis/react/useContext#usecontext) - This helped me for creating a dark/light mode toggler.
 - [styled-components](https://styled-components.com/docs) - This helped me for all the necessary CSS styles.
 - [styled-components' ThemeProvider](https://styled-components.com/docs/api#themeprovider) - This helped me for injecting the theme into all styled components anywhere beneath it.
 - [stackoverflow(Formatting Dates)](https://stackoverflow.com/questions/1643320/get-month-name-from-date) - This helped me for formatting date from an ISO date format.